 Summarizing the quantity data evidence, demand for private as well as government safe assets increased from both the domestic financial sector and the rest of the world.
 The buildup of private safe asset holdings rendered the financial system vulnerable to shocks that adversely affected the degree of "safeness" they provided.
-The quality deterioration of private safe assets that turned out not to be safe triggered financial instability by directly affecting the financial sector which held those assets, particularly in debt markets that relied on using them as collateral.
-The adverse effect on the supply of safe assets added downward pressure on interest rates.
+The quality deterioration of private safe assets that turned out to be less safe raised financial instability by directly affecting the financial sector which held those assets, particularly in debt markets that relied on using them as collateral.46 The adverse effect on the supply of safe assets added downward pressure on interest rates.

-6. Monetary Policy Implications of a Low r\
+6. Monetary Policy Implications of a Low r